Hildebrand Law, P.C. mobile logo

 The appellate court could not discern any credibility to her argument, as it made no difference whether Mrs. McClennen received all the spousal maintenance directly and then paid $200.00 per month on the community debts or whether Mr. McClennen paid it for her since under either method, the $200.00 is taxable to her.

 If you have questions about dividing accounts receivable in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.